GD Varandinha: History

-The club was founded on September 23, 1994.
+The club was founded on 23 September 1994.
 Varandinha celebrated its 10th anniversary of its foundation in 2004.

 Prior to 2006, the team was playing in the second-level competition.
 It entered into the level and became the Northcentral (Centro Norte) group. today they were playing in the newly formed Group B. The team won their only regional title for the record breaking 2015–16 season, their points achieved was a regional record and had 61 points and 20 wins, even in goal scoring with 45, unbeatable in other islands as South Santo Antão's Académica do Porto Novo, Sporting Brava, Sporting Praia (in 2005, 2006 and 2016), and several clubs of Fogo, the highest being Spartak d'Aguadinha has its own goal scoring records higher than Varandinha's.
 Second point total of any of the island league is 61 points got by Scorpion Vermelho also in 2016.
 In the highest points of each season of any of the island leagues, it was once held by Sporting Praia of the Santiago South Zone until 2016 with 49 points made in 2005.
-Varandinha's 63 points remain unbeatable, Sporting's third total became 52 on April 9, that club lost one and finished with 55 points, that was the third total until March 22, 2018 as Académica da Praia is now at 56 points and has one more match to go.
+Varandinha's 63 points remain unbeatable, Sporting's third total became 52 on 9 April, that club lost one and finished with 55 points, that was the third total until 22 March 2018 as Académica da Praia is now at 56 points and has one more match to go.

-In May 2016, a championship declaration dispute arose between Scorpion Vermelho and Varandinha as in a match as on an April 3 match (19th round) featuring Desportivo Santa Cruz and Scorpion Vermelho that Desportivo fielded an ineligible player, it occurred after the goals were scored and the award to Scorpion Vermelho in mid-May was revoked just before the start of the national season and the 2–0 result was kept and Varandinha's participation was kept.
-As a result, the first round match featuring Desportivo Praia Varandinha and Derby was rescheduled from May 13 to June 1 and Varandinha won 1–3, it was also the last meeting with two clubs from two parts of the island.
+In May 2016, a championship declaration dispute arose between Scorpion Vermelho and Varandinha as in a match as on an 3 April match (19th round) featuring Desportivo Santa Cruz and Scorpion Vermelho that Desportivo fielded an ineligible player, it occurred after the goals were scored and the award to Scorpion Vermelho in mid-May was revoked just before the start of the national season and the 2–0 result was kept and Varandinha's participation was kept.
+As a result, the first round match featuring Desportivo Praia Varandinha and Derby was rescheduled from 13 May to 1 June and Varandinha won 1–3, it was also the last meeting with two clubs from two parts of the island.

 For the first time, the club entered the national championships for the first time where the club advanced up to the semi-finals, they played in Group A and was second after FC Derby, the club lost a total of six goals to Mindelense, Varandinha scored the most goals in Group A with nine and they were second overall to Mindelense with eleven.